-Every Youtube video you watch has someone flawless applying their foundation, and then their concealer.
-TikTok is packed with concealer hacks to give you the perfect look.
+Every Youtube video you watch has someone flawless in applying their concealer.
+TikTok is packed with concealer hacks to give you a perfect look.
 If you’re just now learning what concealer is, these are bound to leave you overwhelmed.
 That’s okay!
-This comprehensive guide to concealer will tell you everything that you need to know about concealer.
-It’s perfect for beginners.
+This comprehensive guide to concealer for beginners will tell you everything that you need to know about concealer.

 What Is Concealer

 Concealer is thicker than foundation.
 It’s typically used to help hide imperfections, such as blemishes, pimples, hickeys, etc. It helps blend those imperfections so that they are not as visible, giving you the flawless finish that you want.

 Types Of Concealer